Soyvolon/CloudNineBot/docs/quickstart.md

 # Server Setup
 > Everything in this section is optional, but enrich your experience!
 Pick and chose how you want to use Cloud Nine Bot!

 !> Commands listed here have no prefix in front of them.
 In order to run a command, make sure to place a prefix before the command name!
 This is true everywhere on the docs.
+The default prefix is `!`

 ## Setting a custom prefix
 > Change how you interact with Cloud Nine Bot!